-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 109 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8864," on page 93 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Error code Description Action 00019503 Processor 3 is not functioning; check VRM and processor LEDs.
-Reseat the following components: Microprocessor tray VRM 3 (Trained service technician only) 00019504 Processor 4 is not functioning; check VRM and processor LEDs.
-1. Reseat the following components: a.
+Reseat the following components: a.
 Microprocessor tray b.
+VRM 3 c.
+(Trained service technician only) Microprocessor 3 Replace the following components one at a time, in the order shown, restarting the server each time. a.
+VRM 3 b.
+(Trained service technician only) Microprocessor 3 c.
+(Trained service technician only) Microprocessor tray 00019504 Processor 4 is not functioning; check VRM and processor LEDs.
+Reseat the following components: a.
+Microprocessor tray b.
 VRM 4 c.
-(Trained service technician only) Microprocessor 4 2.
-Replace the following components one at a time, in the order shown, restarting the server each time. a.
+(Trained service technician only) Microprocessor 4 Replace the following components one at a time, in the order shown, restarting the server each time. a.
 VRM 4 b.
 (Trained service technician only) Microprocessor 4 c.
 (Trained service technician only) Microprocessor tray 00019701 Processor 1 failed BIST.
 Reseat the following components: a.
 (Trained service technician only) Microprocessor 1 b.
-Microprocessor tray Replace the following components one at a time, in the order shown, restarting the server each time. a.
-(Trained service technician only) Microprocessor 1 b.
+Microprocessor tray 2.
+Replace the following components one at a time, in the order shown, restarting the server each time. a.
+(Trained service technician only)Microprocessor 1b.
 (Trained service technician only) Microprocessor tray

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 109 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8864," on page 93 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.